sgravrock/jasmine.github.io/_faq/spies/ajax.md

 question: How can I mock AJAX calls?
 ---

-If you're using `XMLHttpRequest`, or any library that uses it under the hood, [jasmine-ajax](https://github.com/jasmine/jasmine-ajax) is a good choice.
+If you're using `XMLHttpRequest` or any library that uses it under the hood, [jasmine-ajax](https://github.com/jasmine/jasmine-ajax) is a good choice.
 It takes care of the sometimes intricate details of mocking `XMLHttpRequest` and provides a nice API for verifying requests and stubbing responses.